Every Step of the Way is our flagship user involvement and engagement programme.

 We use the acronym H.A.R.M for short.

-An Expert By Experience, or E.B.E for short, is someone who is experiencing or has experienced two of the multiple and complex needs, with at least one of these needs being in the last five years.
+An Expert By Experience (EBE) is someone who is experiencing or has experienced two of the multiple and complex needs, with at least one of these needs being in the last five years.

-An Involvement Champion, or I.C for short, is an Expert By Experience with additional responsibilities who have committed to take on the role of getting other Experts By Experience involved in Every Step Of The Way.
+An Involvement Champion (IC) is an EBE with additional responsibilities who has committed to take on the role of getting other EBEs involved in Every Step Of The Way.

-Each Expert by Experience and Involvement Champion is allocated their own Engagement and Development Worker who works alongside the Expert by Experience and Involvement Champion providing individual support and guidance.
+Each EBE and IC is allocated their own Engagement and Development Worker who works alongside the them providing individual support and guidance.

 All we ask is that you are willing to participate!